-The Trustees retain stewardship and high level strategic asset allocation decisions, whilst some sub-asset allocations and the day-to-day decisions are delegated.
-When deciding which decisions to take themselves and which to delegate, the Trustees have taken into account whether they have the appropriate training and expert advice in order to take an informed decision.
-The Trustees have established the following decision making structure:
+The Trustee retains stewardship and high level strategic asset allocation decisions, whilst some subasset allocations and the day-to-day decisions are delegated.
+When deciding which decisions to take itself and which to delegate, the Trustee has taken into account whether it has the appropriate training and expert advice in order to take an informed decision.
+The Trustee has established the following decision making structure: